NurullahSanY/RoofCommunity/README.md

 1. install Node.js
 2. install Git Bash

-After Completing the installation process go to the Git Bash terminal and run this code:
+After Completing the installation process go to the Git Bash terminal and run this code:\n
 NB: You must go to the front-end directory.

 ```